Top banker Orcel and Santander head to court over disputed CEO offer

-FinanceTop banker Orcel and Santander head to court over disputed CEO offer

-A hearing pitting Andrea Orcel against Santander (SAN.MC) over the withdrawal of an offer to make him chief executive began on Wednesday with the Italian banker and the Spanish bank's chairman Ana Botin both present at the Madrid court.
+MADRID (Reuters) -A hearing pitting Andrea Orcel against Santander over the withdrawal of an offer to make him chief executive began on Wednesday with the Italian banker and the Spanish bank’s chairman Ana Botin both present at the Madrid court.

 Following are key quotes from the hearing: